 3. reset WordPress via the WP-CLI

-If you have a little technical knowledge, you can also reset your WordPress website using the "WordPress Command Line Interface", or "WP-CLI" for short.
+If you have a little technical knowledge, you can also reset your WordPress website using the “WordPress Command Line Interface”, or “WP-CLI” for short.
 Simply put, you enter commands via the command line and WordPress executes them.
-This allows you to automate processes that would normally take a lot of time - including resetting WordPress.
-It's quicker and less risky than doing it manually.
-However, it doesn't work completely without know-how and WordPress experience.
-You can read about the basics of WP-CLI and how to use the command line in our article WP-CLI - Are you already using the command line for WordPress?
+This allows you to automate processes that would normally take a lot of time – including resetting WordPress.
+It’s quicker and less risky than doing it manually.
+However, it doesn’t work entirely without expertise and WordPress experience.
+You can read about the basics of WP-CLI and how to use the command line in our article WP-CLI – Are you already using the command line for WordPress?

 If you want to use the WP-CLI to reset your WordPress website, it is best to first try out the commands for the individual steps (these are basically analogous to a manual reset) on a staging site.
 Successful commands are documented and then executed in the correct order on the live website at the end.